cotton-coding/loom-io/documentation/converter/json-converter.md

 ## Usage

-Before usage you have to register the json converter
+Before using it you need to register the json converter

 ```ts
 import Loom from "@loom-io/core";